-6.2 Latency Measurements
+5.2 Latency Measurements

-Another important metric of Event Channel performance is the latency it introduces between suppliers and consumers.
+Another important measure of Event Channel performance is the latency it introduces between suppliers and consumers.
 To determine Event Channel latency, we developed an Event Latency Test.
-To obtain the end-to-end supplier $\rightarrow$ consumer latency, this test timestamps each event as it originates in the supplier and subtracts that time from the arrival time at the consumer.
-The consumer does not do anything with the event other than store the measurement in a preallocated array.
+This test timestamps each event as it originates in the supplier and then subtracts that time from the arrival time at the consumer to obtain the end-to-end supplier \rightarrow consumer latency.
+The consumer does not do anything with the event other than to keep track of the minimum, maximum, and average latencies.